 It’s sad leaving them, but I know the sight of Austin will lift my spirits.
 He’s their big brother, an irrepressible bundle of teen angst and joy, and he needs me very much.
 He has autism too, only it’s the high-functioning kind: Asperger’s.
 He’s as brilliant as they are delayed.

-For the rest of their lives, Chloe and Ethan will need help each time they go to the bathroom and they will never be able to go out alone.
-Such is the peculiar nature of their disabilities that Ethan will run heedless into traffic and Chloe will take all her clothes off and dance on a roof thirty feet off the ground – all of which means that neither their mother nor I can assure their safety anymore.
-So three years ago, when Ethan was seven and Chloe was ten, we placed them in a home, where Ellen catches Ethan when he starts running at four a.m., and Fe carefully washes and braids Chloe’s hair.
+For the rest of their lives, Chloe and Ethan will need help each time they go to the bathroom, and they will never be able to go out alone.
+Such is the peculiar nature of their disabilities that Ethan will run heedless into traffic and Chloe will take all her clothes off and dance on a roof thirty feet off the ground.
+All of which means that neither their mother nor I can assure their safety anymore.
+So three years ago, when Ethan was seven and Chloe was ten, we placed them in a home, where Ellen catches Ethan when he starts running at 4 a.m., and Fe carefully washes and braids Chloe’s hair.
 The staff there feeds them, and puts them on their school buses, and makes sure they are safe and cared for twenty-four hours a day.

 Austin was born in 1992, when the autism epidemic that today strikes one in 150 children was just beginning.
 There were no memoirs, how-to books, or websites for my wife and me.
 Early diagnosis and intervention, the bywords of today’s savvy parents, were unheard of.
 When Austin exhibited unusual behaviors — fascination with the wheels of his toy trucks, indifference to peers — specialists assured us that he was fine, just a little “eccentric.”